tc39/ecma402/CONTRIBUTING.md

   1. Read the [TC39 process document](https://tc39.github.io/process-document/).
   2. [Register as a TC39 contributor](http://www.ecma-international.org/memento/register_TC39_Royalty_Free_Task_Group.php) (it is not necessary to submit the contribution as attachment to the form)
+  3. Submit a pull request here for your strawman proposal.